 I breastfeed my kids.
 I’m passionate about it.
 I’m righteous about it.
 But I’m not entirely honest about it.

 I advertise that I do it for the heartfelt and health-related reasons we’ve all heard from other moms and pediatricians a bazillion times.
 But come on.
-If there weren’t also some hardcore mama-centric reasons to let my kid nibble on my nips for a year, I’d never be able to endure the insane commitment.
+If there weren’t also some hardcore mama-centric reasons to let my kid nibble on my nips for a year, I’d never be able to endure the intense commitment.
 These are the reasons that see me through the worst breastfeeding days and get me to hang in there when I want to bail.
 They’re pretty damn shallow, but whatever.
 They get the job done.
 Need some reasons to breastfeed, too?

 1. Milk boobs are awesome.
 Have you seen milk boobs?
 The new-mom, my-milk-just-came-in(!!) boobs?
 They’re glorious.
 They’re porn star glorious except they’re REAL.
 They’ll make even the staunchest feminist reconsider her rabid stance on breast augmentation.
 These fabulous tits were a fabulous surprise after my first child, and a highly anticipated perk (for both my husband and me) after my second.

 2. I don’t have to work out.
 My baby weight lost itself because breastfeeding burns 500-800 calories A DAY.
 Even my best workout when I was in my twenties and maintaining a hot college body to bring the boys to the yard didn’t burn 800 calories.
-How crazy would I be to opt out of something that burns a shitload of calories while I sit on my ass, snuggling my baby, in my thirties?
+How ridiculous would I be to opt out of something that burns a shitload of calories while I sit on my ass, snuggling my baby, in my thirties?